type-ruby/type-ruby.github.io/docs/learn/basics/type-inference.md

 # T-Ruby infers that price is a Float
 price = 19.99

-# T-Ruby infers that active is a Bool
+# T-Ruby infers that active is a Boolean
 active = true
 ```